krachdd/hoomd-sph3/README.md

 - if non-constant Smoothing length is implemented one has also to take care of the rcut particle field!
 This does not happen automatically at the moment.

 ## Requierments on added modules, integrators etc
+- First and foremost: Documentation!
 - Suspension Flow class and Non-Newtonian Flow class/module should inherit from Singlephaseflow template class
-- - initialize inheritence in python subclasses with
+- initialize inheritence in python subclasses with
 ```python
 super().__init__(arg1, ...)
 ```